sabegg2/Home_Sales/README.md

 Three-bedroom, three-bathroom homes built in 2015 have the lowest average sale price of these kind of homes while three-bedroom, three-bathroom homes built in 2013 have the highest average sale price of these kind of homes.

-3. What is the average price of a home for each year that has three bedrooms, three bathrooms, two floors, and is greater than or equal to 2,000 square feet?
+3. What is the average price of a home for each year the home was built, that has three bedrooms, three bathrooms, two floors, and is greater than or equal to 2,000 square feet?

 ```python
 SELECT